 - To give spaces in between letters or characters by using CSS-letter-spacing property.

-- To define the height of the line one can use property CSS-line-height.
+- To define the height of the line, one can use the property CSS-line-height.

 - To define space in between words is possible by using CSS-word-spacing.

-- This tag is always used within <body> section.
+- This tag is always used within the <body> section.

 How Does kbd Tag Work in HTML?